ibmresilient/resilient-community-apps/fn_sentinelone/README.md

   - shutdown/restart agent
   - initiate/abort full disk scan
 * Get the agent or threat details and write the JSON returned from SentinelOne as an incident note.
-* Download a threat file from SentinelOne and add as an attachment to the corresponding IBM SOAR threat incident/case.
 ---

 ## Requirements